nickmonad/bips.dev/web/content/143/index.md

 Unfortunately, there are at least 2 weaknesses in the original SignatureHash transaction digest algorithm:

 *  For the verification of each signature, the amount of data hashing is proportional to the size of the transaction.
 Therefore, data hashing grows in O(n<sup>2</sup>) as the number of sigops in a transaction increases.
 While a 1 MB block would normally take 2 seconds to verify with an average computer in 2015, a 1MB transaction with 5569 sigops may take 25 seconds to verify.
-This could be fixed by optimizing the digest algorithm by introducing some reusable “midstate”, so the time complexity becomes O(n). <ref><a href="https://web.nvd.nist.gov/view/vuln/detail?vulnId=CVE-2013-2292" target="_blank">CVE-2013-2292</a></ref><ref><a href="https://bitcointalk.org/?topic=140078" target="_blank">New Bitcoin vulnerability: A transaction that takes at least 3 minutes to verify</a></ref><ref><a href="http://rusty.ozlabs.org/?p=522" target="_blank">The Megatransaction: Why Does It Take 25 Seconds?</a></ref>
+This could be fixed by optimizing the digest algorithm by introducing some reusable “midstate”, so the time complexity becomes O(n). <sup id="cite_ref_1"><a href="#cite_ref_1">1</a></sup><sup id="cite_ref_2"><a href="#cite_ref_2">2</a></sup><sup id="cite_ref_3"><a href="#cite_ref_3">3</a></sup>
 *  The algorithm does not involve the amount of Bitcoin being spent by the input.
 This is usually not a problem for online network nodes as they could request for the specified transaction to acquire the output value.
 For an offline transaction signing device ("cold wallet"), however, the unknowing of input amount makes it impossible to calculate the exact amount being spent and the transaction fee.
 To cope with this problem a cold wallet must also acquire the full transaction being spent, which could be a big obstacle in the implementation of lightweight, air-gapped wallet.
 By including the input value of part of the transaction digest, a cold wallet may safely sign a transaction by learning the value from an untrusted source.
-In the case that a wrong value is provided and signed, the signature would be invalid and no funding might be lost. <ref><a href="https://bitcointalk.org/index.php?topic=181734.0" target="_blank">SIGHASH_WITHINPUTVALUE: Super-lightweight HW wallets and offline data</a></ref>
+In the case that a wrong value is provided and signed, the signature would be invalid and no funding might be lost. <sup id="cite_ref_4"><a href="#cite_ref_4">4</a></sup>

 Deploying the aforementioned fixes in the original script system is not a simple task.
 That would be either a hardfork, or a softfork for new sigops without the ability to remove or insert stack items.
-However, the introduction of segregated witness softfork offers an opportunity to define a different set of script semantics without disrupting the original system, as the unupgraded nodes would always consider such a transaction output is spendable by arbitrary signature or no signature at all. <ref><a href="/141" target="_blank">BIP141: Segregated Witness (Consensus layer)</a></ref>
+However, the introduction of segregated witness softfork offers an opportunity to define a different set of script semantics without disrupting the original system, as the unupgraded nodes would always consider such a transaction output is spendable by arbitrary signature or no signature at all. <sup id="cite_ref_5"><a href="#cite_ref_5">5</a></sup>

 <h2> Specification </h2>